-New FCC ruling would eliminate net neutrality regulations for ISPs
+FCC agrees to extend the comment period around net neutrality by two weeks

 If you're an advocate of net neutrality rules, then you won't be happy about a possible upcoming FCC rule change.

 Net neutrality is one of the more contentious issues in technology today.
 The idea that all data should be treated the same regardless of user, content, platform or other factors has its proponents and detractors throughout the political spectrum.
 Given some recent developments, it is not going to become any less controversial anytime soon.
+And now, the FCC is extending the timeline for the debate around the subject by two weeks.

-With the Donald Trump presidency came a new Federal Communications Commission (FCC) chairman, Ajit Pai, and he has been hinting at changing how the FCC regulates the industry in ways that will impact net neutrality regulations.
-Now, Pai has made his plans more official, Ars Technica reports.
+When Donald Trump assumed the presidency, he appointed a new Federal Communications Commission (FCC) chairman, Ajit Pai, who long hinted at changing how the FCC regulates the industry in ways that will impact net neutrality regulations.
+Back in April, Pai made his plans more official, Ars Technica reports.

-First up, as Pai announced to the other FCC commissioners in a speech on Wednesday, will be an effort to “reverse the mistakes of Title II and return to the light-touch regulatory framework that served our nation so well during the Clinton administration, Bush administration, and the first six years of the Obama administration.”
+First up, as Pai announced to the other FCC commissioners, would be an effort to “reverse the mistakes of Title II and return to the light-touch regulatory framework that served our nation so well during the Clinton administration, Bush administration, and the first six years of the Obama administration.”
 Pai referred here to Title II of the Communications Act, which in 2015 brought fixed and mobile internet service providers (ISPs) under the classification of common carriers.

 Title II, therefore, extended the FCC’s full regulatory authority to ISPs, authority that it then used to impose net neutrality rules.
 The FCC’s previous attempts to do so were denied by a court decision that essentially said the FCC’s rules applied to common carriers but not to broadband providers.

-Note: Update: The FCC has extended the timeline for debate around net neutrality by two weeks.